-Structure and predictability help young people who have experienced trauma to feel safe and enables them to take safe risks and to develop.
+Structure and predictability helps young people who have experienced trauma to feel safe and enables them to take safe risks and to develop.
 St Laurence FLC has built routine and ritual into daily practice in order to create a calm and predictable learning environment for young people.
 This also produces positive outcomes in young people's ability to negotiate and communicate, to think critically, to make decisions and to build their social capability.

-Each day the community conducts an extended check-in session at the beginning of the day.
+In addition to daily morning check ins, twice a week the community conducts an extended check-in session at the beginning of the day.
 This session allows young people to share issues of concern, address problems, air grievances and communicate openly with staff.
 It also allows days of significance to be marked, celebrated and discussed, for example Easter and Youth Week festivities.